UKPLab/arxiv2024-modular-sentence-encoders/README.md

 ### Monolingual specialization

 #### Step 1: Train Language-specific Tokenizer and Embeddings
-The script [`focus.py`](focus.py) is used for training language-specific tokenizers and initialize the new embeddings with FOCUS:
+The script [`focus.py`](focus.py) is used for training language-specific tokenizers and initializing the new embeddings with FOCUS:

 ```bash
 python focus.py \